Skip to content

 with tempfile.TemporaryDirectory() as tmp:

-workspace_dir=Path(tmp),
+workspace_dir=Path(tmp), model="stub-model")

-Step 3: Wire into GitHub Actions
+Step 3: Wire it into GitHub Actions

 Add a job to .github/workflows/ci.yml: